Firm News & Events arrow $57 Million Plaintiff Award in Philadelphia Transvaginal Mesh Trial

 On September 7th, a Philadelphia jury awarded plaintiff Elle Ebaugh a $57 million award in her case against Johnson & Johnson subsidiary Ethicon Inc., manufacturers of a of an allegedly defective pelvic mesh product that left Ebaugh with permanent damage to her urinary tract.

-The landmark verdict is the largest plaintiff award so far handed down by the Philadelphia Court of Common Pleas, which currently has more than 130 similar cases involving transvaginal mesh products waiting to move forward.
+down by the Philadelphia Court of Common Pleas, which currently has more than 130 similar cases involving transvaginal mesh products waiting to move forward.

 The medical device manufacturer was ordered to pay Ebaugh $7.1 million in compensatory damages for her injuries, while the remaining $50 million of the total award represented putative damages.